What to Do if Your Pipes Freeze

 How to unfreeze pipes

 How can you tell if your pipes are frozen?
-If you turn on the bathroom or kitchen faucet and see only a few drops or a trickle of water, this could indicate that water inside the pipes has frozen – preventing a free flow.
-But don’t panic.
+If you turn on the bathroom or kitchen faucet and see only a few drops or a trickle of water, this could indicate that water inside the pipes has frozen, preventing a free flow.
+Don’t panic.
 You may be more equipped to deal with the situation than you think.
 Here’s a quick lesson on how to thaw a frozen pipe.

 Step 1.
 Turn on the faucet

 Keep it running.
 Allowing the faucet to drip even slightly can help prevent a pipe from bursting.
-It’s simple – when freezing takes place, extreme pressure builds between the faucet and the ice blockage.
-An open faucet relieves this pressure buildup, in turn preventing a burst from occurring.
+When freezing takes place, extreme pressure builds between the faucet and the ice blockage.
+An open faucet can relieve this pressure buildup, and help prevent a burst from occurring.

 Step 2.
 Apply heat to the frozen area